It is that time of year again, and I’m here to give you the top 10 Easy Ways to Know You Don’t Belong in the School Pickup or Dropoff line!

 (Hi teachers! 🙂 I’m sure you’ve loved my pjs too during school pickup (and occasionally drop off.
 Shhhh.
 Don’t tell.
 Yoga pants are now considered day wear)!
 Heeeeey!
 Working from home has to have SOME benefits, right?
 I was dressed for conferences.
 Thank your lucky stars.)

-I’m sure some of you are asking right now, “Well, if she thinks I’m SO inconvenient and even can’t wait an extra 5 minutes while I get Suzie’s hair fixed, why don’t her kids just TAKE THE BUS?”
+I’m sure some of you are asking right now, “Well, if she thinks I’m SO inconvenient and can’t even wait an extra 5 minutes while I get Suzie’s hair fixed, why don’t her kids just TAKE THE BUS?”

 You all have given your 3rd graders unrestricted data-enabled smart phones now, and do you even KNOW what those little

 hellions darlings are doing in the back of the bus with those smart phones?
 I don’t.
 And I don’t want to, and I don’t want my kids to know either.
 There’s more than enough time for that business, and elementary school ain’t it.
+LOCK DOWN YOUR KIDS’ BROWSERS, people.
+FOR THE LOVE OF GOD.

 The drop off line should be a super easy, natural, common sense, amazing experience.